This blog post is all about the best Bucharest travel guide.

 You can also see information on where to stay in my Bucharest travel guide linked below:

-I’ll give a quick overview to all the places we ate in Bucharest (note that we were on a backpacking budget, so unfortunately, I can’t give details on the brunch scene in Bucharest).
+I’ll give a quick overview to some of the best places to eat in Bucharest (note that we were on a backpacking budget, so unfortunately, I can’t give details on the brunch scene in Bucharest).

 1. Luca